 - Notepad / pen

+Be Polite.
 It’s essential to have good manners when interviewing.
 Shake your interviewer’s hand.
 Make sure you listen carefully and thoughtfully to the interviewer.
 Don’t sit until you are invited to.
 Don’t slouch in your chair.
 Don’t use slang or swear.
 Be polite, positive, and professional throughout the interview.

+Know Your Schedule.
 Know what days and hours you are available to work, as the employer will almost surely ask.
 Flexibility is an asset, because the more time you are available, the easier it is for the employer to set a work schedule.
 Also know how you are going to get to and from work if you don’t drive.

+Be on Time.
 Arrive at the interview site a few minutes early.
 If you’re not sure where to go, get directions ahead of time.
 If you aren’t driving yourself, make sure you have a reliable ride.

+Go on Your Own.
 If your mom or dad brings you to an interview, don’t bring them into the interview room with you.
 It’s important that you speak for yourself and connect with the interviewer, without someone else’s assistance.
 You need to present yourself as a mature, responsible candidate for employment.

 Take a few minutes to thank the person who interviewed you.
-If you have an email address, send an email thank you note, otherwise send a paper note thanking the interviewer for taking the time to meet with you.
+If you have an email address, send an email thank-you note, otherwise send a paper note thanking the interviewer for taking the time to meet with you.